The university traffic-light system

 - Members of the public have restricted access to MU buildings.
 The only exceptions are for employees of companies that provide goods and services necessary for ensuring MU’s operations and for MU’s partners who must take part in critical meetings that cannot be held online.

 - Classes are taught in keeping with the regulations in place.
 Lectures attended by more than 150 people are held online or in hybrid form.
-The dean of each faculty can decide whether students are required to follow the O-N-T (vaccinated, recovered, tested) rule, that is, to provide evidence that they have been vaccinated, recovered from COVID-19, or tested.
-O-N-T status information can be found in IS.
-Where this obligation is not required, it is necessary to ensure that students keep at least 1.5 m apart from each other during lessons, unless the nature of the class does not allow it.
-Students who do not follow the O-N-T rule must be allowed to pursue their education online.
+It is recommended to ensure that students keep at least 1.5 m apart from each other during lessons, unless the nature of the class does not allow it.
 Rooms must be thoroughly ventilated before and after classes.
 It is recommended that groups of different students not mix.

 - In-person exams (and other means of completing courses) can be held, but students must keep 1.5 m from each other and wear respirators.